Built for construction crews

 Construction time tracking is brutal.
 Sites are spread across three counties.
 Cell service is patchy.
 Half the crew works in steel-toed gloves.
 Foremen are paid to swing hammers, not chase timesheets.
-ClockOut is built for that reality — GPS-verified, offline-capable, kiosk-friendly, and ruthlessly fast to clock in.
+ClockOut is built for that reality: GPS-verified, kiosk-friendly, and ruthlessly fast to clock in.

 Where construction companies lose money on time tracking

-- Compliance risk.
-Missed meal breaks in California are $50–100 per occurrence in liability.
+• Compliance risk.
+Missed meal breaks in California are $50 to $100 per occurrence in liability.
 Without an automated system, you find out at audit.

 What ClockOut does for construction crews